What are Cell Towers and How Do They Work?

 Who Builds Cell Towers?

-Cell towers are almost always built and maintained by large corporations who have the resources to do so.
+Cell towers are almost always built and maintained by large corporations that have the resources to do so.

 The two main companies that build cell towers in the United States are Crown Castle and American Tower.